dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <h2>Fetching a bundle and transactions by a transaction hash</h2>

-<p>To fetch the bundle(s) for a transaction hash we need to call the <code>get_bundles</code> method:</p>
+<p>To fetch the bundle(s) for a transaction hash call the <code>get_bundles</code> method:</p>

 <pre><code>bundles = api.get_bundles(&#39;IADZ9GCZY9CJJKGQMTQBPWJUYKOPPDVOGAFNAIOEJ9YA9TAJCZKQREECMFGXEUFUMZPEBFFGLEVWZ9999&#39;)
 </code></pre>

 <p>This returns a dictionary with a bundles key containing a list of Bundle objects, often times this will just be a single bundle.
-A bundle object has a <code>transactions</code> attribute, so we can loop over all transactions within our bundle for details:</p>
+A bundle object has a <code>transactions</code> attribute.
+Loop over all transactions within our bundle for details:</p>

 <pre><code>for bundle in bundles[&#39;bundles&#39;]:
     for transaction in bundle.transactions: